 This timer sets the amount of time the radio needs to remain in the Man Down condition before the Emergency alarm is transmitted.

-See Exiting Man Down Feature on page 90 to exit Man Down feature.
+When the Post-Alert Timer is initiated, the radio alerts the user with an audible tone and displays the "Man-Down" text.
+See Exiting Man Down Feature on page 87 to exit Man Down feature.